razvan404/hair-color-changer/README.md

    ```bash
    $ pip install --upgrade pip==23.3.1
    ```
-4. Install the requirements libraries, using the command:
+4. Before installing the required requirements, change the hardware specific libraries (like torch / torchvision using cuda 12.1).
+Install the requirements libraries, using the command:
    ```bash
    $ pip install -r requirements.txt
    ```